Byomkesh-dev/Crypt14-Viewer/README.md

 A python script for extracting WhatsApp Chat conversations from the app's SQLite database and exporting them as HTML files to View As Simple & Easy.

 # How to Use
-Step.1: The Decrypted Whatsapp database files must be available, Use For This Data Extract [Whatsapp Key Extractor](https://github.com/YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor)
+Step.1: The Decrypted Whatsapp database files must be available, Use For This Data Extract [Whatsapp Database Decrypter](https://github.com/Byomkesh-dev/WhatsApp-Crypt14-Decrypter)

 Step.2: Paste`msgstore.db` or `wa.db` Same WhatsApp-Viewer Folder